csc7/PP5_CI_GDEC/README.md

 - ### **Secure payment method**

-It is the payment process for the e-commerce, poweverd by Stripe.
+It is the payment process for the e-commerce, powered by Stripe.

 *User Stories Addressed by this Feature: 1; 2; 22; 30 and 33.*